311Roman Emperor, Diocletian, dies in Aspalathos (present-day Split, Croatia) at age 66.

 1994The PlayStation is released in Japan.

-1994Activist, Elizabeth Glaser, dies at age 47.
+1994Activist, Elizabeth Glaser, dies from complications of AIDS in Los Angeles, California, at age 47.
 She was married to actor, Paul Michael Glaser.
 She contracted HIV very early in the modern AIDS epidemic, after receiving an HIV-contaminated blood transfusion while giving birth in 1981.
 Like other HIV-infected mothers, Glaser unknowingly passed the virus to her infant daughter, Ariel, through breastfeeding.
 Ariel was born in 1981, and died in 1988.
 The Glasers' son, Jake, born in 1984, contracted HIV from his mother in utero, but has lived into adulthood: he remains relatively healthy due to a mutation of the CCR5 gene that protects his white blood cells.

 1997In Ottawa, Canada, representatives from 121 countries sign the Ottawa Treaty prohibiting manufacture and deployment of anti-personnel landmines.
 The United States, People's Republic of China, and Russia do not sign the treaty.